w3f/Grants-Program/application-BikaProject.md

 - **Registered Legal Entity:** N/A

 ### Team's experience
-Biika StarX team has members who are able to work together and have ideas or abilities according to experience, team members have 3 years experience in Crypto and Blockchain project development, we will create and provide the latest innovations with qualified technology for development in the polkadot ecosystem.
+Bika StarX team has members who are able to work together and have ideas or abilities according to experience, team members have 3 years experience in Crypto and Blockchain project development, we will create and provide the latest innovations with qualified technology for development in the polkadot ecosystem.

  :zap: If any of your deliverables is based on somebody else's work, make sure you work and publish _under the terms of the license_ of the respective project and that you **highlight this fact in your milestone documentation** and in the source code if applicable! **Teams that submit others' work without attributing it will be immediately terminated.**
 ### Team Code Repos